leanprover-community/lean4-samples/SimpleMonads/readme.md

 settings, or state.
 Monads can solve this problem, and they can be used for other useful things like metaprogramming.

 More generally monads are useful when you want to introduce a new concept to your programs without messing up the clarity, composability and maintainability of your pure functions.

 For example, suppose your Lean program must not allow divide by zero because that might cause your variables to get tainted with `Float.inf` and let's pretend that for your particular application that would be a huge problem (there are many real world applications where this is the case).

-But you don't want to change the `Float` to something else that means `Float` but never `Float.inf` because that would then mean you lose the nice benefits of the system provided `Float` type.
+But you don't want to stop using the `Float` because that would then mean you lose the nice benefits of the system provided `Float` type.
 So how can you get the compiler to ensure that `Float.inf` never happens in your program?

 There is a `Monad` defined in lean that adds exception handling behavior as an add on feature and the way you do it is to add to your return type information about the exception handling behavior your function might have:

 ```lean
 def divide (x: Float ) (y: Float): ExceptT String Id Float :=